-05Four Hundred Years of History
+400 Years of (Known) History

-In 2010, the oldest surviving stock certificate was found by a history student from Utrecht University who was working on an unrelated research project.
-The certificate was made out of parchment paper and was printed by hand with ink and a writing quill.This, now historic document, dates from 1606 and was issued by the Dutch East Indies Company which was also the first company to ever issue stock certificates.
+In 2010, a history student from Utrecht University, working on an unrelated research project, found the oldest surviving stock.
+The stock was made out of parchment paper and was printed by hand with ink and a writing quill.

 The stock found by the student dates back to 1606; it was issued by the East India Company, making it the first recorded company ever to issue stocks.